UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 1. experience with applying the v1 features (see also the [issue tracker](http://github.com/UniversalDependencies/docs/issues?q=is%3Aissue%20label%3Afeatures))
 2. survey of language-specific features and values used in current UD treebanks (especially those that are also documented)
-3. draft proposal from the UniMorph project, which has similar goals as UD features (see below for a comparison of UniMorph and UD features)
+3. draft proposal from the UniMorph project, which has similar goals as UD features (Sylak-Glassman 2016; see below for a comparison of UniMorph and UD features)

 ## Renaming existing features and/or values